German police seek motive in shooting at Jehovah's Witnesses church | Law-Order

 - Germany

-No details of the suspected killer were released.
+No details of the suspected killer have been released.
+Hamburg police were due to brief the media at noon (1100 GMT).
 "Bad news from Hamburg," Chancellor Olaf Scholz wrote on Twitter early on Friday, calling the attack "a brutal act of violence".

 He said his thoughts were with the victims, their families and the security forces, who he said "have been through a difficult deployment" since the shooting at around 9 p.m.
 (2000 GMT).
 Interior Minister Nancy Faeser said on Twitter that the authorities were working urgently to investigate the crime.